BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 #### Game description:
 Text-based life simulator from ages 13-23, a parody of the game 'BitLife - Life Simulator'.
-Note: This is a game that is not supposed to be taken too seriously since it's just a parody (there will be ridiculous events rhoughout the game).
+Note: This is a game that is not supposed to be taken too seriously since it's just a parody (there will be ridiculous events thoughout the game).

 #### Compilation and Execution:
 Use the terminal in the directory where the game files (ie. the gameFiles folder) are located and type 'make play' in the command line.